Skip to content

 A bakery customer had been operating an old, damaged conveyor belt in a large continuous-oven line production.
 Their existing conveyor system was showing signs of belt fatigue, wear, potential tracking issues and risk of unplanned downtime, all of which threaten throughput, product quality and maintenance cost.
 The extent of the damage and belt condition made repairs unviable, posing a risk of unplanned downtime and reduced operational efficiency.
 The bakery needed a belt solution that would reliably transport product through a 28-metre long tunnel, under high thermal and mechanical stress.

-- The belt length and installation were sized and engineered to ensure correct tracking, minimal deflection and robust long-term performance in the 28 meter oven.
+• The belt length and installation were sized and engineered to ensure correct tracking, minimal deflection and robust long-term performance

-- Ancillary support: proper belt tensioning, alignment and tracking systems, plus installation supervision by Continuous Process Solutions to ensure the belt system functions as designed
+• Ancillary support: proper belt tensioning, alignment and tracking systems, plus installation by Continuous Process Solutions, to ensure the belt system functions as designed.

 Following installation of the steel belt by Continuous Process Solutions, the bakery reported: